Dhinacodes/Valeo_Internship/README.md

 ### Overview

-This project was developed during my internship at Valeo, where I worked as part of the Power (Inverter) Team.
+This research was developed during my internship at Valeo, where I worked as part of the Power (Inverter) Team.
 The goal was to build a search algorithm to optimize the Pulse Width Modulation (PWM) for a given input speed.
 The algorithm aimed to achieve efficient performance considering key parameters:

 Torque pulse